Why would you need Termite Monitors when you already have barriers?

 Your home has been constructed with various physical barriers and, even if the chemical barrier has broken down, termites cannot get through those physical barriers without showing their mud trails.
 Reapplying insecticidal barriers is not 100% effective because you can’t ‘jack up the house’ to start again.
 You cannot entirely rely on barriers.

-Using plenty of monitors or Traps to intercept termite scouts from nests developing in the areas surrounding buildings and before they find a way inside, is simply good sense.
+Using plenty of monitors to intercept termite scouts from nests developing in the areas surrounding buildings and before they find a way inside, is simply good sense.
 You get to kill colonies before they become a threat to your home (and finances).